xleon/I18N-Portable/README.md

     var notification = "Mailbox.Notification".Translate("Diego", 3);
     var notification2 = I18N.Current.Translate("Mailbox.Notification", "Maria", 5);

+If the key your are looking for is not present in the current locale, you´ll get the following:

+    "?key?"

+You can change the symbol to show when a key is not found:

+    I18N.Current.SetNotFoundSymbol("$$");

 ### Data binding and MvvM frameworks

-The easiest way to bind your views to `I18N` translations is to create a property in your ViewModel as proxy:
+The easiest way to bind your views to `I18N` translations is to create a property in your ViewModel as a proxy:

     public abstract class BaseViewModel
 	{